madewithbytes/madewithbytes.com/content/writing/2020-01-02-generating-heatmap-from-open-data-using-python.md

 <p>
-  And there you have it, a zoomed in version of the estate showing the Oaxaca state.
+  And there you have it, a zoomed-in graphic showing the Oaxaca state and its municipalities colour coded based on the number of native language speakers.
 </p>

 <p>
-    This is a bit better but there are a few things missing, such as the heatmap legends, description of the heatmap, etc. Unfortunately the time for this episode has flown by so we'll need to improve on this code another time.
+    This is a bit better but there are a few things missing, such as the heatmap legends and its own descriptions.
+Unfortunately the time for this episode has flown by so we'll need to improve on this code another time.
 </p>

 <p>
-  This is a broadstrokes what is needed to generate a heatmap.
+  This is in broad-strokes what is needed to generate a heatmap.
 A more complete code example is available in the <a href="https://github.com/madewithbytes/mappa">Github repo</a>.
   Where the author took more creative liberties, hopefully the pseudocode is readable and won't consume too many cognitive units.
 </p>

 <p>
-    In case you are curious to see what the other heatmap look for the other states the repo has a cache of all the generated states in the <a href="https://github.com/madewithbytes/mappa/tree/master/heatmaps">heatmap directory</a>.
+    In case you are curious to see what the other generated heatmaps look like for the other states the repo has a cache of them in the
+    <a href="https://github.com/madewithbytes/mappa/tree/master/heatmaps">heatmap directory</a>.
 </p>

 <p>Phew, this is it for now.
 I hope you had as much fun as I did.</p>